 EL MAC (Miles MacGregor) is an internationally renowned artist born and based in Los Angeles.
-He began painting both smaller indoor works as well as public murals and graffiti in the mid '90s, and since that time has developed his unique visual aesthetic and rendering style which utilizes repeating contour patterns.
+He began painting both smaller indoor works as well as public murals and graffiti in Phoenix in the mid 1990s, and since that time has developed his unique visual aesthetic and rendering style which utilizes repeating contour patterns.
 His work draws on influences from classical European art, social realism, symbolism and devotional art, as well as the Chicano and Mexican culture he grew up around.
 He is best known for his meticulous paintings and large-scale murals exploring feminine beauty and honoring ordinary, overlooked, or marginalized people.
 He has been commissioned to paint all over the world, for museums, universities and other cultural institutions, including the Groeninge Museum (Belgium), San José Museum of Art (California), Northeastern University (Boston), University of California (San Diego), QAGoMA (Brisbane), Fondazione PRADA (Italy), and the Mexican secretariat of Foreign Affairs, as well as murals in Belgium, Cambodia, Cuba, Denmark, England, Germany, Ireland, Morocco, Puerto Rico, Singapore, South Korea, Spain, Sweden, and Viet Nam.
 For over twenty years he has aimed "to uplift and inspire through careful, perfectionist renderings of both the sublime and the humble".